Could you be experiencing the link between estrogen and mood right now?

 An imbalance in estrogen can cause a variety of concerning issues.

-Females with too much estrogen can experience weight gain, mood swings, depressed or anxious moods, exhaustion, heavy menstrual bleeding, hair loss, fibrocystic or cancerous growth in breast tissue.
-Males with too much estrogen can experience overgrowth of breast tissue, erectile dysfunction (ED), infertility, and prostate cancer .
+Females with too much estrogen can experience weight gain, mood swings, depressed or anxious moods, exhaustion, heavy menstrual bleeding, hair loss, abnormal changes to breast tissue.
+Males with too much estrogen can experience physical, unwanted changes to the structure and function of the reproductive system and breast tissue .

 Too-low levels of estrogen can also create havoc to your health.
-Females that don’t have enough estrogen often experience irregular periods, hot flashes, vaginal dryness and pain during intercourse, a depressed mood, and an increase in urinary tract infections (UTIs).
-Low estrogen levels in males often present as weight gain, fatigue, or a depressed mood .
-Low bone density (or osteoporosis) can be a result of low estrogen in males and females .
+Females that don’t have enough estrogen often experience irregular periods, hot flashes, vaginal dryness and uncomfortable intercourse, a low mood, and an increase in urinary tract issues.
+Low estrogen levels in males often present as weight gain, fatigue, or a low mood .

 Estrogen and Mood

-Females are twice as likely to suffer from depression than males .
-In addition to higher incidence, female depressive episodes are more likely to last longer, feel more severe, and recur .
+Females are twice as likely to struggle with mood than males .
+In addition to higher incidence, periods of low moods in females are more likely to last longer, feel more severe, and recur .
 Research has also tracked increased incidence of mood challenges at times of natural, major hormonal shifts (menopause, postpartum, and premenstrual periods) .
-After menopause, there cease to be any notable differences between sexes and rates of depression .
-Together, these factors make a solid case for a link between estrogen and mood changes.
+After menopause, there cease to be any notable differences between sexes and mental health .
+Together, these factors make a solid case for a link between estrogen and mood.

-We don’t know whether or how ovarian hormones (such as estrogen) can “cause” depression.
+We don’t know whether or how ovarian hormones (such as estrogen) can “cause” a low mood.
 However, ovarian hormones can promote the rate-limiting enzyme in serotonin synthesis and reduce expression of serotonin reuptake transporters in part of the brain .
 This means the abundance of serotonin our bodies are able to produce and metabolize may be, at least in part, mediated by levels of ovarian hormones.

-Consistent with these data, are clinical studies in which estrogen treatment had antidepressant effects when administered alone or in combination with serotonergic antidepressants .
+Consistent with these data, are clinical studies in which estrogen treatment had mood-lifting effects when administered alone or in combination with serotonergic treatment .

-This is not to say that females, or all depressed females, should be taking hormone therapy or antidepressant medication.
+This is not to say that females, or all females with a chronically low mood should be taking hormone therapy or medication.
 That is not necessary for all individuals and should be a decision made with your trusted healthcare provider.
 We are providing this information to suggest that your hormone balance matters, and is worth evaluating if you struggle with your mood.

 Something that you may not have expected to have an effect on your hormone balance is your gut health (or lack thereof).